 St. Ignatius of Loyola, founder of the Jesuit order, developed his Spiritual Exercises so that people could retreat for 30 days of prayer and silence to grow in their relationship with God, and learn to listen for the voice of the Spirit in their lives.
 Eventually, he also developed many various adaptations of the Spiritual Exercises for people who could not go away for 30 days.
 The adaptation used for the Fordham University program, called the 19th Annotation, is the basis of the Spiritual Exercises in Everyday Life retreat or SEEL.
 The SEEL retreat program invites people to make the Spiritual Exercises in the 19th annotation with the guidance of a spiritual director over a period of nine months.

 If you would like to learn more about the SEEL retreat program, please explore the links below.
 The SEEL retreat typically begins in September and continues through May.

 For more information contact:

-8 or 12 Week Praying with St. Ignatius of Loyola, Finding Christ in the World
+8 Week Praying with St. Ignatius of Loyola, Finding Christ in the World

-For undergradutate students: You will meet 4 times as a group and 4 times individually with a spiritual director over the course of 8 weeks.
+For undergraduate students: You will meet 4 times as a group and 4 times individually with a spiritual director over the course of 8 weeks.